A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Summary and discussion

 \subsection{Implications on high-redshift LRDs from observation of J2048}

-Thanks to its brightness and low redshift, J2048 serves as a unique laboratory to witness the properties in distant LRDs.
-One of the major mysteries on LRDs is the reason of the v-shape SED, or in other word, the origin of the blue excess.
-Either a star-forming galaxy or scattered AGN light is considered as possible explanations of the blue excess.
-The host star-forming origin is preferred to explain the LRDs with extended features in JWST's imaging observations \citep[e.g.,][]{Rinaldi2024,Billand2025,CChen2025LRD,Zhuang2025}; however, due to the distance of the high-$z$ LRDs, such extended features are usually very faint.
-The GMOS observation of J2048 clearly exhibit that the extended, blue continuum is emitted by young stars with a SFR of 400 \sfrunit{} in the recent $\sim20$ Myr.
-This is the first time that a starburst host galaxy in a LRD-like object is spatially resolved with spectroscopic confirmation.
-The extended, bright starburst emission also matches the prediction of \cite{Billand2025}, i.e., the outskirt component could become more apparent as redshift decrease due to the formation of host galaxies.
+Thanks to its brightness and low redshift, J2048 serves as a unique laboratory to witness the properties of distant LRDs.

+One of the major mysteries on LRDs is the reason of the v-shaped SED, or in other word, the origin of the blue excess.
+Either a star-forming galaxy or scattered AGN light is considered as possible explanations of the blue excess \citep[e.g.][]{leung2024}.
+Several works reported extended features in tens of LRDs ($z>3$) with JWST's imaging observations at rest UV or optical blue wavelengths \citep[e.g.,][]{Rinaldi2024,Billand2025,CChen2025LRD,Iani2025,Zhuang2025}, which support the host star-forming origin of the blue excess in the v-shaped SED.
+However, due to the distance of those high-$z$ LRDs, the extended features are usually very faint and make spectroscopic identification difficult. \citet{Rinaldi2025} reported a LRD-like nucleus in a disk galaxy, ``Saguaro'' at $z=2.015$, utilizing NIRSpec slit spectra as well as HST and JWST imaging observations.
+At the same time, the current spectroscopic data of ``Saguaro'' is confined to the very central region of the source, e.g., only covering the nucleus and a very limited fraction of the host, with the distinction between the nucleus and the extended component inferred mainly from photometries.
+The new GMOS IFU observation of J2048 covers the entire host galaxy, which clearly exhibit that the extended, blue continuum is emitted by young stars with a SFR of 400 \sfrunit{} in the recent $\sim20$ Myr.
+This is the first time that a starburst host galaxy in a LRD-like object is spatially resolved with IFU spectroscopic identifications; which also provides the lowest-$z$ case of a LRD-like galaxy with an extended host morphology.
+The spatially resolved, spectroscopically identified extended hosts founded in ``Saguaro'' ($z\sim2$) and J2048 ($z\sim0.4$) suggest that such systems, i.e., a LRD-like nucleus embedded in a star-forming galaxy, may not be isolated cases.